 The study, published in the February 2016 issue of the journal Frontiers in Human Neuroscience, found that subjects who received brain stimulation via electrode-embedded head caps were, as a group, able to land more consistently at the end of 4 days of flight training.
 “We looked at performance in the individual and the group consistencies of stimulated vs. unstimulated volunteers,” Choe said.
 “It was in this second case that we found a significant effect of stimulation.”

 While previous research has demonstrated that tDCS can both help patients more quickly recover from a stroke and boost a healthy person’s creativity, HRL’s study is one of the first to show that tDCS is effective in accelerating practical learning.
-Phillips speculates that the potential to increase learning with brain stimulation may make this form of accelerated learning commonplace.
-“As we discover more about optimizing, personalizing, and adapting brain stimulation protocols, we’ll likely see these technologies become routine in training and classroom environments,” he says.
-“It’s possible that brain stimulation could be implemented for classes like drivers’ training, SAT prep, and language learning.”
+Choe speculates that the potential to increase learning with brain stimulation may make this form of accelerated learning commonplace.

-The results from the expert brain patterns are the subject of subsequent manuscript(s).
+The results from the expert brain patterns will be the subject of forthcoming manuscript(s).

 HRL Laboratories, LLC, Malibu, California (hrl.com) is a corporate research-and-development laboratory owned by The Boeing Company and General Motors specializing in research into sensors and materials, information and systems sciences, applied electromagnetics, and microelectronics.
 HRL provides custom research and development and performs additional R&D contract services for its LLC member companies, the U.S. government, and other commercial companies.